bennotkin/witziggy-world/_posts/2021-05-01-AnnieKuster.md

 “We really want to take a backseat – to your point of centering the margins – and we call it ‘Passing the Mic’ giving the leverage and voice to those who have never had it before,” Annie said.

-### Specific Methodology for Workshops and Context around Feminisms in the Peruvian Andes.
+### Nayaraq Contextualizes Storytelling Methodology and Approaches for Feminisms in Different Regions
 To Annie, feminisms is about choice.

 “It’s about giving women the opportunity to choose what type of woman they want to be and what type of feminism they want to embody,” Annie said.